Become a Claude Code power user in minutes

 Slash Commands: The Productivity Multiplier

-- Investigation phase: Spawn parallel agents to explore and document relevant code sections
+): Spawns parallel agents to explore and document relevant code sections.
+Uses frontmatter allowed-tools: [Read, Grep]

-- Planning phase: Fresh chat with condensed documentation, creates parallel implementation plan
+): Fresh chat with condensed documentation, creates parallel implementation plan.
+Can execute bash commands with the !

-- Implementation phase: New agents for each task, working from the plan with perfect context
+): New agents for each task, working from the plan with perfect context.
+Full tool access for actual building.

 Each phase starts with optimal context for its specific job.
 No bloat, no confusion, just focused execution.